celery/celery/docs/configuration.rst

 suffix `.db` may be appended to the file name (depending on Python version).

-Can also be set via the :option:`--schedule` argument to :mod:`~celery.bin.celerybeat`.
+Can also be set via the :option:`--schedule` argument to :mod:`~celery.bin.beat`.

 .. setting:: CELERYBEAT_MAX_LOOP_INTERVAL

 CELERYBEAT_MAX_LOOP_INTERVAL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The maximum number of seconds :mod:`~celery.bin.celerybeat` can sleep
+The maximum number of seconds :mod:`~celery.bin.beat` can sleep
 between checking the schedule.

 The default for this value is scheduler specific.
-For the default celerybeat scheduler the value is 300 (5 minutes),
+For the default celery beat scheduler the value is 300 (5 minutes),
 but for e.g. the django-celery database scheduler it is 5 seconds
 because the schedule may be changed externally, and so it must take
 changes to the schedule into account.

-Also when running celerybeat embedded (:option:`-B`) on Jython as a thread
+Also when running celery beat embedded (:option:`-B`) on Jython as a thread
 the max interval is overridden and set to 1 so that it's possible
 to shut down in a timely manner.